Robinhood and Coinbase Shape the Future of Finance

 About HOOD

-Robinhood Markets, Inc. is creating a financial services platform for everyone, regardless of their wealth, income, or background.
-It uses technology to provide access to the financial system.
+Robinhood Markets, Inc. is focused on providing financial services offering retail brokerage, crypto, advisory, digital banking services, and private markets access to investors.
 Its offerings include Brokerage, Robinhood Crypto, Custody, Robinhood Wallet, Robinhood Gold, and Robinhood Gold Card.
-Its Brokerage services include investing, options trading, fractional trading, recurring investment, access to investing on margin, fully paid securities lending, cash sweep, instant withdrawals, Robinhood retirement, 24-hour market, joint investing accounts, and event contracts.
+Brokerage services include investing, options trading, fractional trading, recurring investment, access to investing on margin, fully paid securities lending, cash sweep, instant withdrawals, Robinhood retirement, 24-hour market, joint investing accounts, and event contracts.
 It also offers a variety of ways for its customers to grow their financial knowledge, including Robinhood Learn, In-App Education, Newsfeeds, Sherwood Snacks, and Crypto Learn and Earn.
-Its self-clearing system, order routing system, data platform, and other back-end infrastructure deliver the capabilities that allow its customers to focus on investing, saving and spending.
+It also operates regulated crypto platforms including Bitbuy and Coinsquare.
+Its self-clearing system, order routing system, data platform, and other back-end infrastructure allow its customers to focus on investing, saving and spending.

 About the author